interswitch-germany-gmbh/rtcp-react-native/README.md

 }
 ```

-Though, instead of writing your own Component, we actually recommend using the shipped Inbox List Component below.
+However, instead of writing your own component, we recommend using the built-in Inbox List Component below.

 ### Inbox List Component